top of page

 My other recommendation is a map I found which is hugely helpful when planning where to stay.
 It’s a map by someone who has lived in Kyoto, so knows the area well.

-Now that you’ve decided which area you would like to stay in – here are my top 10 Ryokans to choose from.
+Now that you’ve decided (hopefully) which area you would like to stay in – here are my top 10 ryokans to choose from.

 1.🟣 VILLAGE KIRAMACHI